 Note: This should only be done for the latest release.
-This is any release that's not a micro release of the non-latest major or minor release.

 During the release script there's a step called "Trigger Shapes Demo Build" that triggers a workflow on GitHub to build the shapes demo for the new release.
 If it was successful it will print out the link to the run so it can be monitored.

-After it's done run the release script with the version and workspace arguments and the --upload-shapes-demo option.
+After it has finished successfully, run the release script with the version and workspace arguments and the --upload-shapes-demo option.
 If the workflow is still in progress it will say so and give the link again.
 If the workflow is successful it will download the shapes demo binaries, package them, and upload them to GitHub.